-As a fiqh term: A dispensation by Allah in respect to the lightening of a religious duty.
-An exception to a general law granted to preserve life.
+As a fiqh term: A dispensation given by Allah in order to lighten a religious duty.
+An exception to a general law granted by Allah in order to preserve life.

-The ‘azîmah is the original rule, which everyone has to abide by and rukhsah is an ease and permission used temporarily and in a specific situation, which Sharî’ah legitimated in the secondary degree.
+‘Azîmah is the original rule, which everyone has to abide by, while rukhsah is a permission and ease used temporarily and in a specific situation that Sharî’ah legitimated in the secondary degree.

-In the âyah (4:160) of the Qur’an, it is declared that Allah made haram some halal things and actions for the Jewish community due to their dhulm and dhalâlah.
-It is understood from this event of making haram, Sharî’ah legislates the injunctions through the situation of the community.
+In the âyah (Qur’an 4:160) of the Qur’an, it is declared that Allah made haram some halal things and actions for the Jewish community due to their dhulm and dhalâlah.
+It is understood from this event of making haram that the Sharî’ah legislates the injunctions through the situation of the community.
 When dissipation and sins arise in the community, injunctions of the Sharî’ah become severe.
-Yes, it is a principle of Islam that in the time of fitnah or if there is a possibility of fitnah the way of rukhsah is to be closed and when the piety of the community gains strength, acting through rukhsah become permissible.
+Yes, it is a principle of Islam that in the time of fitnah or if there is a possibility of fitnah the way of rukhsah is to be closed, and when the piety of the community gains strength, acting through rukhsah becomes permissible.

 “The careless should not be indulged with rukhsahs, but determinedly and severely warned by ‘azîmah.”
 The Letters ( 553 )

-“The rule of اِنَّ الضَّرُورَاتِ تُبِيحُ الْمَحْظُورَاتِ that is “Dharûrah makes halal, what is haram”.
+“The rule of اِنَّ الضَّرُورَاتِ تُبِيحُ الْمَحْظُورَاتِ , that is “Dharûrah makes halal, what is haram”.
 Thus, this rule is not universal.
-So long as dharûrah does not occur by way of haram, it is the cause to make haram halal.
-Otherwise, if something has become dharûrah due to misuse of the will and for illicit reasons, it cannot make halal what is haram, this dharûrah may not be the basis of ordinances by rukhsah and may not constitute an excuse.
-For example, if through misuse of the will, someone makes himself drunk in a haram way, according to ‘ulamâ of the Sharî’ah, his actions act against him and he may not be accepted as excused.
-If he divorces his wife, the divorce is in force.
+So long as dharûrah does not occur by way of haram, it causes to make haram, halal.
+Otherwise, if something has become dharûrah due to misuse of the will and for haram reasons, it cannot make halal what is haram, this dharûrah cannot be the source of injunctions with rukhsah and cannot constitute an excuse.
+For example, if through misusing his will, a man makes himself drunk in a haram way, according to ‘ulamâ of the Sharî’ah, his actions act against him and he cannot be accepted as excused.
+If he divorces his wife, the divorce is valid.
 And if he commits a crime, he receives the penalty.
-But if it is not through misuse of the will, the divorce is not in force, neither does he receive any penalty.
-And, for example, even one who is addicted to alcohol to the degree of dharûrah may not say: "It is a dharûrah and halal for me."
+But if it is not through misusing his will, the divorce is not valid and neither does he receive any penalty.
+And, for example, an alcohol addict — even his addiction is at the degree of dharûrah —cannot say: "It is a dharûrah and it is halal for me."